pgaljan/excel-dumper/README.md

 # Dumper

 Cross-platform Excel ETL pre-processor that flattens Excel files into a predictable CSV format, preserving key source metadata for easy ingestion into data pipelines.
+Exports values or formulas, simplifying audit processes.
 Available in both **Python** and **PowerShell** versions.

 ## Features